JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 </table>

 -  The technicians that installed our low voltage systems did an excellent job, labeling and organizing things consistently.
-   -  Unfortunately, one person labeled the cables and another labeled the wall plates, so it varies in its consistency.
+   -  Unfortunately, it's hard to be usefully verbose when writing on a cable, so an organization legend is necessary.
--  Note that each jack-plate is numbered, and the ports are labeled by by Spectrum for the service they provide.
+-  Each jack-plate is numbered, and the ports are labeled by by Spectrum for the service they provide.
+   -  You could just note the number, and connect up cables in the panel from that.<br> <br>
--  **Spectrum provided two good legends that map wall plate names to cable numbers.**
+-  **To avoid crawling around, Spectrum provided two good legends that map wall plate names to cable numbers.**
--  Here's the slightly confusing bit.
+-  Here's how Spectrum created names for wall plate locations.
+(This took a while to figure out!)
     -  *Spectrun uses the terms "TV" and "Data" to **name the plate type** as shown above.*
        -  TV plates have four "ports", Data plates have two.
        -  On the legend, the physical location and the plate type are combined into a location name.
     -  "Living Room TV" on the legend tells us which wall plate in the living room it refers to.
     -  "Living Room Data" on the legend tells us that another (slightly different) wall plate is nearby.
     -  Spectrum's legends might be more verbose.
 "Living Room TV Left" and "Living Room Data Right" are examples of two nearby wall plate locations.
--  **Learning the verbose legend entries makes it so we don't have to crawl around to find the numbers.**
    -  The location names are in numbered boxes on the legends.
    -  The box number (in the legend table) denotes both the plate number and it's cable numbers.
-      - The cable numbers for all services will use that same number for a given wall plate.
+      - All services will use that same number for a given wall plate.
--  Only the Data system and Voice systems use patch panels, locations numbered accordinly.
+-  Only the Data system and Voice systems use patch panels, locations numbered accordingly. <br> <br>
--  The TV and (unused) antenna cables follow the same numbering.
+-  The Cable TV and (unused) antenna cables follow the same numbering system.
    -  You get the number off your jack plate or infer from the legend on the door, and read a label stuck to the black or white cable.